RiddleAndCode/rtd-docs/docs/CKM-Product-Documentation.md

 ### GDPR compliance

-Confidential Key Management is fully compliant with the General Data Protection Regulation (GDPR) requirements.
+Confidential Key Management ensures full compliance with the General Data Protection Regulation (GDPR) requirements.
 All generated coin addresses are associated with client accounts through an anonymous eight-digit account ID, ensuring that no personal data is stored within the solution.
 All personal client data processed during onboarding is protected by the Data Protection Note and detailed in this document.

-The service leverages the concept of confidential computing that ensures privacy by design and default.
-Changes processed by and within the system are registered and stored in compliance with GDPR requirements.

 **General Data Protection Notice**

 RIDDLE&CODE is committed to personal data protection.

 RIDDLE&CODE processes personal data in compliance with the relevant data protection regulations, in particular, the General Data Protection Regulation (GDPR, Regulation [EU] 2016/679) and the Austrian Data Protection Act (DSG).
 Any data processing by RIDDLE&CODE will, therefore, only take place within the scope of a legal basis, which will be stated below for the individual data processing operations.
 All employees of RIDDLE&CODE entrusted with data processing are obliged to maintain the confidentiality of the client’s data.
 No automated decision making is carried out.

 **Transmission of personal data**